 One such condition is post-traumatic stress disorder (PTSD).
 This can lead to the victim reliving the crime repeatedly in flashbacks or nightmares.
 As a result, daily life can become difficult because the victim has difficulty concentrating for long periods.

-Now we’ve looked at why you might be eligible to claim robbery victim compensation, we’re going to look at what compensation might be paid.
-Instead of using a personal injury compensation calculator, we’ve provided the table below.
+Now we’ve looked at why you might be eligible to claim robbery victim or burglary compensation, we’re going to look at what compensation might be paid.
+Instead of using a victims compensation calculator, we’ve provided the table below.
 It contains figures from the criminal injuries compensation tariff 2019 that are used only when claiming through the government’s Criminal Injuries Compensation Authority (CICA).

 |Type of Injury||Compensation||Further Information|